The Void (virtual reality): Avengers: Damage Control

-Set within the Marvel Cinematic Universe, the player takes control of Wakandan Iron Man suit prototypes designed by Shuri, and battle "a familiar enemy from the Avengers' past."
-It is expected to include appearances by Ant-Man, Doctor Strange, and the Wasp among others- all played by the original MCU cast.
-The attraction is a collaboration between, The VOID, ILMxLAB, and Marvel Studios.
+First opened in 2019 and set within the Marvel Cinematic Universe, the player takes control of Wakandan Iron Man suit prototypes designed by Shuri, and battle "a familiar enemy from the Avengers' past."
+It included appearances by Ant-Man, Doctor Strange, and the Wasp among others- all played by the original MCU cast.
+The attraction is a collaboration between VOID, ILMxLAB, and Marvel Studios.
 The attraction, originally slated for a limited release, saw such success, that it was extended thru to the end of 2019.
 It is the longest VOID experience to date.